2022 ADCC World Championship: Competition highlights

-As a result of the event's success, ADCC won 'Promotion of the Year' and the 2022 ADCC world championships won 'Fight Card of the Year' at the Jitsmagazine 2022 BJJ Awards.
-Diego 'Pato' Oliveira was also awarded with 'Submission of the Year' for his semi-final victory over Kennedy Maciel by Z-Lock.

 Participants

 Men's divisions had sixteen competitors: eight qualified athletes, seven invitations and the defending ADCC champion.
 Women's divisions had eight competitors: approximately four qualified athletes, three invitations and the defending ADCC champion; there was some variation due to returning champions, invitees and trials winners moving into different weight divisions.
 Only the female winners of European, North and South American second trials or Asia & Oceania trial qualified for the World Championship.